Ocelot: Ecology and behavior

 The ocelot is usually solitary and active mainly during twilight and at night.
 Radio collared individuals in the Cocha Cashu Biological Station in Peru rested during the day and became active earliest in the late afternoon; they moved between 3.2 and 17 hours until dawn and then returned to their dens.

 During the daytime, it rests on trees, in dens below large trees or other cool, sheltered sites on the ground.
 It is agile in climbing and leaping, and escapes predators by jumping on trees.
 It is also an efficient swimmer.
 It scent-marks its territory by spraying urine.
 The territories of males are 3.5–46 km2 large, while those of females cover 0.8–15 km2.
 Territories of females rarely overlap, whereas the territory of a male includes those of two to three females.
 Social interaction between sexes is minimal, though a few adults have been observed together even in non-mating periods, and some juveniles interact with their parents.
 Data from camera trapping studies confirm that several ocelot individuals deposit scat in one or several communal sites, called latrines.
 Ocelots can be aggressive in defending their territory, fighting even to death.

 The population density of ocelots has been observed to be high in areas with high rainfall, but tends to decrease with increasing latitude; highest densities have been recorded in the tropics.
 In 2014, the ocelot population density in Barro Colorado Island was estimated to be 1.59–1.74 /km2, greater than 0.984 /km2 recorded in northwestern Amazon in Peru in 2010, which was the densest ocelot population recorded thus far.

-Potential predators of the ocelot in Texas include the cougar, coyote and American alligator, while ocelot kittens are vulnerable to raptors, such as the great horned owl, as well as feral dogs, feral pigs, crotalid pit vipers and colubrid constrictors.
+Potential predators of ocelot kittens in Texas include people, cougars, coyotes, American alligators, great horned owls, bobcats, feral dogs, feral pigs, crotalid pit vipers and colubrid constrictors.
 Studies have found that adult ocelots are vulnerable to predation by both cougars and jaguars, with decreasing water sources in Guatemala causing predatory encounters with the latter.